-Wearable alert systems with waterproof and wireless capabilities are often the best to use because you do not need to take them off when showering or dealing with water in anyway.
-Water proof devices are often very useful in medical cases as the shower is the place where many falls happen.
+The wearable life alert system with waterproof and wireless capabilities are often the best to use because you do not need to take them off when showering or dealing with water in any way.
+Waterproof devices are often very useful in medical cases as the shower is the place where many falls happen.

 Make the wearable device part of your daily accessories

 You should make a habit of always wearing your alert systems.
 And if you don’t wear it, integrate it into your daily accessories like making it a key holder for your car or house keys.
-In this way your device will never be forgotten home or absent when you need it.
+In this way, your device will never be forgotten at home or absent when you need it.

 Keep it hidden

-Unless in medical wearables, always wear you alert system in a place where criminals cannot see it.
+Unless in medical wearables, always wear you wearable alert system in a place where criminals cannot see it.
 If they see it, they may destroy it or try to harm you for alerting the authorities of their crime.
-Wearing it as a necklace under you shirt is often a good place.
+Wearing it as a necklace under your shirt is often a good place.
 You can also conceal it in your pockets but always make it easily reachable.

 Always charge your phone

 Many alert systems work with your phone to be able to determine and send you location using GPS.
-This often uses a lot of your phone’s battery, so make sure that you phone battery is never very low.
+This often uses a lot of your phone’s battery, so make sure that your phone battery is never very low.